cmbessone/qventus_codechallenge/README.md

 The project uses GitHub Actions for CI/CD:
 - Runs on every push to main and pull requests
+- Checks code format (Black)
-- Performs code quality checks (black, flake8)
+- Performs linting (Flake8)
-- Runs tests
+- Runs tests (Pytest)
-- Verifies application build
+- Verifies that the application can boot via uvicorn